 Sign up for the Earthbound Silver newsletter!

 I’m Emily, the metalsmith behind Earthbound Silver.
-I create bold, handmade jewelry that is intentionally created and inherently connected to the earth.
 I'm a self-taught silversmith who began working in the craft in 2017.
 My sterling silver work is inspired by flora and the diversity of texture and form found in the natural world.
 The name Earthbound Silver connects the materials I uses to their origin (mother nature) and also alludes to my love of plants and the soil that nourishes.
 The marriage between my fascination with scientific interpretation, plants and silversmithing has coalesced into my joy of making wearable art.
 Earthbound Silver is based out of my home studio, located in the rolling country hills of Central New York.

 about the art